cancerberoSgx/typescript-api-playground/README.md

  * The idea is being able to point to users to these examples so they can play online with them when asking for help.

-# TODO

- * user being able to save / load its work - cheap solution like typescript playground use url parameters as source code input.
-Maybe a list in the server  in a file ?

- * Production , performance, security: we are eval() and compiling / rendering templates on each request for fast development - we need a production mode that dont do this, caches everything in memory.

-  * make some specs - like run server and post something to /run and expect some answer.
-In particular example code with string templates and different template quotes  like this: tsquery simple example

-  * a help dialog or alert with minimal instructions

-  * better example tagging and sorting

- * typechecking example using createProgram

- * nice idea: from input editor pass current cursor position / selected text range to main() so we can refactor it!

- * when selecting example reflect the change in the url

 # Notes / difficulties / learning